i502Club/OS_Square/readme.md

 ![OpenStore Back Office Admin Panel](assets/images/plugin_installed.png)

-3. See &copy;Square's developer portal for your Application ID & API Access Token.
+3. See (C)Square's developer portal for your Application ID & API Access Token.
-4. Configure your Open Store Back Office plugin settings for the Square plugin with the credentials from step 3.
+4. Configure your Open Store Back Office plugin settings for the (C)Square plugin with the credentials from step 3.
 ![OpenStore Back Office Admin Panel](assets/images/settings.png)
 5. The provider by default uses the first location returned from your account but if you have more than one location you can optionally specify it by Name in the Location input.

-The gateway should now be ready and your customers can purchase securely with the Square payment form.
+The gateway should now be ready and your customers can purchase securely with the (C)Square payment form.
 ![OpenStore Back Office Admin Panel](assets/images/cc_form.png)

 ### Dependencies

- * Square.Connect 2.25.0.0
+ * Square.Connect 2.25
  * System.ComponentModel.Annotations 4.2.1.0
  * System.ComponentModel.DataAnnotations 4.0.0.0
  * RestSharp 106.3.1.0